Copyrighted/TIL/README.md

 # TIL

 I was inspired by this hackernews thread https://bit.ly/2YaVdlh to write my own TIL repo.
 I think it's important to keep a journal of knowledge you have acquired and interesting things you have found.
 You can't remember everything, right?
 I started this repo on 4/18/2020.
 I want to clean it up to look like the original in the hackernews post.
 Will do that in a bit.
+Some of this information isn't stuff I learned the day of but I think it's good to write down to cement it.

 ### Awk in 20 minutes
 [Learn AWK in 20 minutes.](https://ferd.ca/awk-in-20-minutes.html)